AoChem/Train-Your-Own-Model/README.md

 type in `hostname -I` to see if you get a valid IP.

 ### Remote control
+Input `sudo raspi-config` and under `network`, enable `SSH`.
-With opening your ssh software and inputting the IP you got, you can establish a ssh connection.
+With opening your ssh software on your laptop and inputting the IP you got, you can establish a ssh connection.

 - SSH connection